lbhaskar4/test/.gitlab/issue_templates/RM-Onboarding.md

 Trainee: `your_username`
 Release Manager: Previous Release Manager in your timezone.
 See https://about.gitlab.com/release-managers/ for details

+- [ ] Trainee: Assign yourself and the Release Manager to this issue.

 ### Usernames

 Trainee: Make a note of your `GitLab.com`, `dev.gitlab.org` and `github` usernames and add them to this issue.